ListenFirstMedia/lf-cli/README.md

 ## `lf-cli analytics:schedule-config-show ID`

-Return a schedule config subitted by the user.
+Return a schedule config submitted by the user.

 ```
 USAGE